Every week, MobileSyrup outlines some of the most notable movies and TV shows that recently hit Canadian streaming platforms.

 A ‘Basic’ Netflix subscription costs $9.99/month, a ‘Standard’ subscription (HD-supported) costs $14.99/month and a ‘Premium’ membership is priced at $18.99/month (4K-supported).

-What are you planning on streaming this week?
-Are you #TeamKong or #TeamGodzilla?
+What are you planning on watching this week?
 Let us know in the comments.

 For more suggestions, check out last week’s Streaming in Canada column.